domRiddle/ASF/Docker.md

 docker run -it -p 127.0.0.1:1242:1242 -p [::1]:1242:1242 -v /home/archi/asf:/app/config --name asf justarchi/archisteamfarm
 ```

-This assumes that you have all ASF config files in `/home/archi/asf`, if not, you should modify the path to the one that matches.
+This assumes that you'll use a single ASF container, with all ASF config files in `/home/archi/asf`.
+You should modify the config path to the one that matches your machine.
 This setup is also ready for optional IPC usage if you've decided to include `IPC.config` in your config directory with a content like below:

 ```json
 {